bem/bem-components/common.blocks/attach/attach.en.md

 ### __clear

-Clear attachment button (deletion cross elemet).
+Clear attachment button (deletion cross element).
 It appears after some file is attached.

 The element is available for a *simple* theme of **attach** block.